Set up NGINXaaS Loadbalancer for Kubernetes

 The az-cli is being updated to include these commands directly.
 Until then we can use az rest to directly talk to the Azure API.

-Finally, install the NLK controller into your Kubernetes cluster providing the values, using helm install.
-Be sure your kubectl context is pointed to the correct cluster.
+Install the NLK controller using helm install.
+Be sure your kubectl context is pointed at the correct cluster.

 helm install nlk oci://registry-1.docker.io/nginxcharts/nginxaas-loadbalancer-kubernetes --version 0.6.0 \